New Forest WW2 U.S.A.A.F. Medal of Honor.

 The New Forest during WW2 saw the Medal of Honor (U.S.A.A.F.) posthumously awarded.
-There will be a memorial to this event held this year, I thought you would like more details.
+There was a memorial for this event held in 2010, I thought you would like more details.
+Each time I discover more New Forest WW2 history I find myself astounded at what went on during wartime in the forest.

 This is Captain Darrell R. Lindsey from the U.S.A.A.F.